kdoore/CS2335-Gitbook/project-2-dictionaries-to-store-data/inventory-scriptableobject/inventory-display-slot/ui-animation.md

 ![](/assets/Screen Shot 2019-04-18 at 7.06.35 AM.png)

-- **Step 7: Repeat steps 3-6** to create **HideInventory Animation Clip ** For the HideInventory Animation Clip, move the InventoryDisplay prefab to it's off-screen postion.x to set the keyframes at 0.0;
+- **Step 7: Repeat steps 3-6** to create **ShowInventory Animation Clip ** For the ShowInventory Animation Clip, move the InventoryDisplay prefab to it's on-screen postion.x to set the keyframes at 0.0;

 - **Step 8: Configure Animator Controller.** Open the Animator Window.
 After both animation clips have been created, the Animator Component now shows an Animator controller has been created: ISimple_Inventory, and set in the Animator Component.
 See Image below.
-The image below shows that InventoryHide should be the 'Layer Default State',it should be orange, with a connecting arrow from the Entry state.
+The image below shows that InventoryHide should be the 'Animator Controller's Default State',it should be orange, with a connecting arrow from the Entry state.
 If this is not the case, right click on the InventoryHide state and select: **Set as Layer Default State**.

 From each State node, right click to create a transition arrow to the other state.